 Notice any holes in your walls?
 Draw a square around the wall and copy that square on a drywall patch.
 Cut the square from the drywall and trace its outline on top of the hole in the wall.
 Next, score the outline with a utility knife and cut the square with a saw.
 Clean the edges and insert the new dry-fitted patch after applying a joint compound.
 Once dry, prime and paint the surface.

 For larger and more complicated projects, however, it’s best to turn to a professional like Handyman Connection of Lincoln.
 We have the necessary training and equipment to expertly repair your home.
 Contact us today at (402) 875-9696 to learn more about the different services we offer.
-You can also get a free estimate.
+You can also get an estimate.